MusicFind a programme

 The department also provides access to a wide network of opportunities for professional and amateur performance.

-In musicology, research strengths include not only the Western art music tradition, but screen media, non-Western and popular music.
-We have particular depth of expertise in the early Middle Ages (especially Spain), and in the 19th and 20th centuries (including the music of France, Britain and Soviet Russia).
-We also have expertise in Anglophone vernacular traditions including jazz and hip hop; in opera, film, music and the history and philosophy of technology, music and migration, and cultural and reception history more generally.
+In musicology, research strengths include not only the Western art music tradition, but also screen media, non-Western and popular music.
+We have particular depth of expertise in the early Middle Ages (especially Spain), and in the 19th and 20th centuries (including the music of France, Britain, Germany and Soviet Russia).
+We also have expertise in Anglophone vernacular traditions, including jazz and hip hop; in opera, film, music and the history and philosophy of technology, music and migration; and cultural and reception history more generally.

 Several musicology students are co-supervised between the Department of Music and a related department, such as Russian, French, English or History.